sonata-project/SonataPageBundle/docs/reference/assets.rst

 Assets
 ======

-Assets are managed with gulp which require nodejs/npm and a global gulp install.
+Assets are managed with gulp which require yarn and a global gulp install.

-* stylesheets are generated from .scss files located in ``/Resources/assets_src/src/scss``
+* stylesheets are generated from .scss files located in ``assets/src/scss``
-* javascripts are generated from files located in ``/Resources/assets_src/src/js``
+* javascripts are generated from files located in ``assets/src/js``

 .. warning::

-   Do not edit directly files located in the ``/Resources/public`` folder, if you want to contribute, you should edit files in the ``/Resources/assets_src/src`` folder.
+   Do not edit directly files located in the ``src/Resources/public`` folder, if you want to contribute, you should edit files in the ``assets/src`` folder.

 Compiling Sources